rcaspergit/pi_projects/docs/reports/Older_Memory_tech.md

 The FDIP28W (window ceramic frit-seal package) has a transparent lid which allows the user to expose the chip to ultraviolet light to erase the bit pattern.
 A new pattern can then be written to the device by following the programming procedure.
 For applications where the content is programmed only one time and erasure is not required, the M27W256 is offered in PDIP28, PLCC32 and TSOP28 (8 x 13.4 mm) packages.&quot;

+## Initial Read <a name="Initial_Read"></a> :

-## **Initial Read** :
+## Intro <a name="Intro"></a> :

-**Intro** : The first step taken with this chip was verification of operation.
+ The first step taken with this chip was verification of operation.
 This required collection of manufacturer data to include the chip datasheet.
 The data sheet gives the pin out and voltage/signal levels necessary for read, write, and erase operations.

 Setup of the initial read took three phases: